AlePuglisi/three-tanks-distributed-control/README.md

 This repository contains the MATLAB code and Report of the final group project of a course on [Networked Control systems](https://www11.ceda.polimi.it/schedaincarico/schedaincarico/controller/scheda_pubblica/SchedaPublic.do?&evn_default=evento&c_classe=810213&__pj0=0&__pj1=7f724b397a9ae97bd6cf089503f5774c).

-..WIP..

 ## Introduction
 In this project, we solve a benchmark problem in control theory, the (linearized) modeling and control of a system of three tanks in series.<br/>
 In particular, coherently with the course topics, we implement different control schemes (centralized, decentralized, distributed).<br/>
-Simulation and performance analysis are done both in continuous-time and discrete-time domain.<br/>
+Simulation and performance analysis are done both in continuous-time and discrete-time domains.<br/>

 <image width=390 height=280 src=https://github.com/user-attachments/assets/ed309489-9679-4e45-af91-1218c316ddf7>
 <image width=420 height=280 src=https://github.com/user-attachments/assets/4a309df1-49a2-4c43-bc94-6c02ca16e1cc>

 <br/>
 <br/>
-The project is implemented in MATLAB, and YALMIP (with sedumi or SDTP3 for low-level optimization) as the optimization toolbox for LMI.<br/>
+The project is implemented in **MATLAB**, and **YALMIP** (with sedumi or SDTP3 for low-level optimization) as the optimization toolbox for LMI.<br/>
 Controller tuning relies on Linear Matrix Inequality (LMI) theory (simple but efficient).

 <br/>